samraym/network_attacks/README.md

 ### SSH Brute-force Attack

 Here, we decided to provide an alternative to the ftp bruteforce attack.
-It's a brute-force attack targeting the SSH service of the HTTP server (`10.12.0.10`) from the Internet node.
-The script named ssh_bruteforce.py iterates over the same wordlist as the FTP bruteforce (10k-most-common.txt) to guess the password of a specific user (victim).
+It's a brute-force attack targeting the SSH service of the HTTP server (`10.12.0.10`) also launched from the **Internet**.
+The script named `ssh_bruteforce.py` iterates over the same wordlist as the FTP bruteforce (`10k-most-common.txt`) to guess the password of a specific user (`victim`).

 To launch the attack:

 ```bash
 internet python3 ./attacks/ssh_bruteforce.py
 ```

+The script will try all passwords in the wordlist until it successfully authenticates.
+For our example, successful login is printed as:

+* **FOUND: victim:lovely**

 If successful, it allows the attacker to establish an SSH session using: